BradleyCodeU/bradleycodeu.github.io/_gdad/html/foodChainGame.md

 | Hero, Clover, and Bee Sprite Design  | 2 or more sprites not designed by student OR not colorful OR not recognizable  | 1 sprite not designed by student OR not colorful OR not recognizable  | Student created a design that is colorful and recognizable.  |
 | Scientifically Accurate  | No animals form a predator-prey relationship.  | Only 2 animals form a predator-prey relationship.  | Student selected 3 animals that are part of a food web (predator eats hero and hero eats prey).  |
 | Game Over Win Block  | Did not add Game Over Win block  | Added Game Over Win, but the conditional is incorrect.  | Added a conditional IF block so that Game Over Win happens if the user earns 5 points.  |

+Show Mr Riley your finished project including how you win and how you lose.